madatoo/juiceme-ms4/README.md

 *
 ## Testing

-During production the page was tested by me consistently to check each changes which I made.
-To carried out testing, I used Google Chrome Developer Tools.
+During production, the page was tested by me consistently to check each change I made.
+To carry out testing, I used Google Chrome Developer Tools.

+Most of time I checked my code on HTML validator and pep8online to find my errors.

+To see the problems fast  and have a chance to react I turned on the Problems tab in VSCode.

 ### Functionality
 #### Admin stories